mdtahsinamin/30day-js/README.md

 Create and manipulate objects with properties and methods.
 Understand and use the `this` keyword in object methods.
 Work with nested objects and array of objects.
 Iterate over an object's properties using loops and built-in methods

+### Day - 8 :

+Understand and use template literals for string interpolation and multi-line strings.
+Apply destructuring to extract values from arrays and object.
+Utilize spread and rest operator.
+Create object using enhanced object including method.

 Thank you @Chai ar Code